 Be aware that many acai bowl recipes are loaded with sugar, which harmfully counteracts the natural benefits of acai.
 This recipe is loaded with all the good stuff without the sugar, so enjoy!

 The anti-inflammatory and anti-bacterial properties of pink salt make it a perfect choice for skin irritations like eczema or psoriasis.
 You will also want to use it to improve sinus health and prevent muscle cramps by making your own electrolyte drink!

-This gorgeous green powder is a powerhouse of chlorophyll, which helps eliminate toxins from our body and boost our immune system at the same time.
-Its uses go on and on, including several anti-aging and anti-inflammatory benefits for our skin and hair.
+This gorgeous green powder is a powerhouse of chlorophyll, which helps draw out and eliminate toxins from the body and boost the immune system at the same time.
+Its uses go on and on, including several anti-aging and anti-inflammatory benefits for skin and hair.

 The high iodine content in seaweed promotes thyroid health and can help with a whole slew of related hormone irregularities.
 That means you can totally reach for that maki sushi roll!

 Use a bigger batch of chamomile tea to multitask your evening routine: enhance blonde hair with a soothing rinse, and promote calmness and relieve stress with a simple cup of tea.